daviddalpiaz/bsl/02-ml-overview.md

 - *How* do we **evaluate** how well are learned functions work?

 This text places a high priority on being able to **do** machine learning, specifically do machine learning in R. You can actually do a lot of machine learning without fully understanding how the learning is taking place.
 That makes the *evaluation* of ML models extremely important.

-We close with an incomplete list of questions you may have had while reading this chapter.
-We hope to answer these throughout the semester:

-- TODO

 ## Source